nonprofitmba/jpberriz.net/_posts/2021-02-01-searching-for-sources-on-strategic-planning.md

 ## Next steps

 1. Compile and share a complete list of sources I found on strategic planning for nonprofits.
+[Here it is!]({% complete-list-of-sources-on-strategic-planning %})
 2. Study each source and share my findings and thoughts on each.
-3. Create and share a short list of the most valuable of sources.
+4. Create and share a short list of the most valuable of sources.